rantahar/introduction-to-mpi/_episodes/01-introduction.md

 necessary for this tends to be quite long, MPI libraries such as OpenMPI provide compiler wrappers, which set up the correct environment before invoking your compiler of choice.
-The wrapper for C compilers is usually called `mpicc`, while the wrapper for Fortran is usually called `mpif90`.
+The wrapper for C compilers is usually called `mpicc`, while the wrapper for Fortran is usually called `mpifort`.
 These can be called in exactly the same way as your usual C compiler, e.g. `gcc` and `gfortran`, respectively.
 Any options not recognised by the MPI wrapper are passed through to the non-MPI compiler.